triton-inference-server/openvino_backend/README.md

 [`sequence_batching`](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/model_configuration.md#sequence-batcher)
 is provided, then `dynamic_batching` will be enabled with default settings.

+It is recommended to use OpenVINO dynamic batch size instead.

+### Dynamic batch size and shapes

+In Triton OpenVINO backend only using `-1` as a dynamic dimension is supported.
+[Ranges](https://docs.openvino.ai/2023.3/ovms_docs_dynamic_shape_dynamic_model.html) are not supported.

 ### Examples of the "config.pbtxt" files depending on the use case